sneakyx/AgilaVocca/docu/initial-settings.md

   - `UPDATE users SET role='admin' WHERE email='the-user@e-mail.com;`

-If the user was logged in, he has to log out and login again.
+If the user was logged in, he/she has to reload the page.